Hans Horst Meyer: Life

-Meyer was born in Insterburg, East Prussia (now Chernyakhovsk, Russia).
+Meyer was born in Insterburg in the Province of Prussia (now Chernyakhovsk, Russia).
 He studied medicine in Königsberg, Leipzig, Berlin and again in Königsberg.
 After his promotion to Doctor of medicine in Königsberg he worked with Oswald Schmiedeberg, one of the founders of pharmacology as an independent scientific discipline, in Strasbourg.
 In 1881 he was appointed to the Chair of Pharmacology in Dorpat (now Tartu, Estonia).
 Also in 1881, he married Doris née Boehm.
 Together they had three sons, Kurt Heinrich (1883–1952), Arthur Woldemar (1885–1933) and Friedrich Horst (1889–1894).

-Between 1884 and 1904 Meyer occupied the Chair of Pharmacology in Marburg where he worked with Emil Adolf von Behring and Otto Loewi, winner of the 1936 Nobel prize in physiology or medicine.
+Between 1884 and 1904 Meyer occupied the Chair of Pharmacology in Marburg where he worked with Emil Adolf von Behring and Otto Loewi, winner of the 1936 Nobel Prize in Physiology or Medicine.
 In 1904, Meyer moved to Vienna, and Loewi joined him until he was appointed to the Chair of Pharmacology in Graz.
 Ernst Peter Pick joined the department in 1911.
 Pick would later succeed Meyer as Chair.
-During Meyer's time in Vienna, he worked with three scientists who would eventually win the Nobel Prize in physiology or medicine.
-George Hoyt Whipple won the award in 1934, Corneille Heymans won in 1938 and Carl Ferdinand Cori captured the Nobel prize in 1947.
+During Meyer's time in Vienna, he worked with three scientists who would eventually win the Nobel Prize in Physiology or Medicine.
+George Hoyt Whipple won the award in 1934, Corneille Heymans won in 1938 and Carl Ferdinand Cori was awarded the Nobel Prize in 1947.
 Meyer retired in 1924 and remained in Vienna.

 Meyer's later life was impacted by National Socialism.
 His second son, Arthur was a well-known surgeon in Berlin who was one of the first to successfully carry out surgical embolectomy in massive pulmonary embolism.
 On 14 November 1933 Arthur shot his wife and then committed suicide.
 Arthur's wife was Jewish, and allegations were made that he was also Jewish.
 In 1938, Meyer and Pick were expelled from the German Academy of Sciences Leopoldina as "non-Aryan".
 After this, Pick emigrated to the United States.
 Meyer died the same year in Vienna.

 Meyer’s eldest son, Kurt Heinrich Meyer, was research director of BASF from 1920 to 1929 later served as a professor of chemistry of the University of Geneva.
 He supervised the doctoral thesis of Edmond Henri Fischer, who with Edwin Gerhard Krebs won the Nobel prize in physiology and medicine in 1992.
 Horst Meyer (physicist), the son of Meyer's second son Arthur, was adopted by Kurt after Arthur's death.
 He grew up in Geneva, where he studied Physics at the University and in 1959 joined the Physics faculty of Duke University, in Durham, NC, where he became Emeritus professor in 2005.